gsvetleen/CS360Project/README.txt

-First navigate to the
+First navigate to the working directory in your terminal

 then compile with
-MAC/LINUX - javac -cp jsoup.jar Main.java
+javac -cp jsoup.jar Main.java
-WINDOWS   -

 and run with
 MAX/LINUX - java -cp .:jsoup.jar Main